bazelbuild/rules_apple/doc/rules-ios.md

 ```

 Builds and bundles an iOS UI `.xctest` test bundle.
 Runs the tests using the
 provided test runner when invoked with `bazel test`.
+When using Tulsi to run
+tests built with this target, `runner` will not be used since Xcode is the test
+runner in that case.

 To run the same test on multiple simulators/devices see
 [ios_ui_test_suite](#ios_ui_test_suite).